RahulSriv/Image-Comparisons/README.md

 # Image Comparisons
 Measures the extent of similarity between two images using OpenCV-Python.

-Finding if two images are equal with Opencv, is simple operation.
+Finding if two images are equal with Opencv, is a simple operation.

 There are 2 fundamental elements to consider: